What is Macular Degeneration (AMD)?

 What is wet macular degeneration?

 Wet macular degeneration (Wet AMD) is the more advanced form of this disease, and about 20% of Dry AMD patients will progress to it.
-Also, If the condition has quickly appeared over weeks to months, it too is wet AMD.
+Also, if the condition has quickly appeared over weeks to months, it too is wet AMD.

 The wet stage of AMD is aggressive and requires urgent treatment by a retinal specialist to prevent progressive vision loss.
 If wet AMD is left untreated, blood or liquid build-up in the retina leads to scarring, which can cause irreversible vision loss.

 Eyes with wet AMD have increased production of a Vascular Endothelial Growth Factor (VEGF) protein.
 This protein triggers the growth of new blood vessels in the retina.
-Too much VEGF in the eye leads to the creation of fragile malformed blood vessels.
+Too much VEGF in the eye leads to the creation of fragile, malformed blood vessels.
 These vessels leak, causing damage to the macula and surrounding retina that eventually leads to central vision loss.

 If you get wet AMD in one eye, you’ll have a 20% chance of developing it in your other eye within five years.

-How is Wet Macular Degeneration treated?
+How is wet macular degeneration treated?

 Once AMD progresses to the wet form, pills are no longer an acceptable treatment option.
 Instead, medications must be placed directly within the eye to help control the disease at its source.
-Luckily, injectable medications have revolutionized the treatment for Wet AMD.
+Luckily, injectable medications have revolutionized the treatment for wet AMD.

-In some cases, a laser treatment called photodynamic therapy may be effective.
-Our retina specialist will recommend the option(s) best suited for your situation.
+In some cases, a laser treatment called photodynamic therapy may also be effective.
+Dr. Pilyugina will recommend the option or combination of options best suited for your individual situation.

 Can you prevent macular degeneration?